wenqian66/patent_appendix/README.md

 │   ├── 5CreateFirmSample.do                 # merges the patent measure with Compustat data and creates the needed variables to run the firm-level regressions*
 │   ├── 6_t1PatentValueCites.do              # TABLE I
 │   ├── 7_t3FirmSummaryStats.do              # TABLE III; descriptive statistics
-│   ├── 8_t4aFirmProfitsRegressionSM.do      # TABLE IIII:
+│   ├── 8_t4aFirmProfitsRegressionSM.do      # TABLE IIII
 │   ├── 8_t4bFirmOutputRegressionSM.do
 │   ├── 8_t4cdFirmReallocationRegressionSM.do
 │   ├── 8_t4eFirmTFPRegressionSM.do